materialsproject/atomate2/docs/src/user/codes/vasp.rst

 <https://docs.materialsproject.org/methodology/elasticity/>`_ for more details.

 ..
 Note::
-    It is strongly recommended to symmetrize the structure before passing running this this workflow.
+    It is strongly recommended to symmetrize the structure before running this workflow.
     Otherwise, the symmetry reduction routines will not be as effective at reducing the number of deformations needed.

 Modifying input sets
 --------------------